 How do you clean Swiss Chard

-- Rinse the greens in a large bowl submerged in water.
+- Rinse the swiss chard leaves in a large bowl submerged in water.

 - Give it a good jshhh, swished it around several times, rinse well.